BroadbandForum/usp/specification/discovery/index.md

 # Discovery and Advertisement

 Discovery is the process by which USP Endpoints learn the USP properties and MTP connection details of another Endpoint, either for sending USP Messages in the context of an existing relationship (where the Controller’s USP Endpoint Identifier, credentials, and authorized Role are all known to the Agent) or for the establishment of a new relationship.

 Advertisement is the process by which USP Endpoints make their presence known (or USP Endpoint presence is made known) to other USP Endpoints.
-Agents may also be pre-configured with some or all information about certain Controllers.

 ## Learning Controller and Agent Information